joanFaseDev/100-days-of-code-projects/11.Calculator/README.md

 - Percent feature added.
 - Twitter and GitHub profile page's feature added.
 - All clear feature added.

+### 13/05/2023
+- Wrote the 'add', 'substract', 'multiply' and 'divide' methods.
+- Changed the comma character into a dot.
+The comma would cause an error when converted into number.
+- Implemented use case:
+    - Left operand and operator are known:
+        - "Change sign" key is pressed.
+        - "Equal" key is pressed.
+        - "Percent" key is pressed.
+    - Left operand, right operand and operator are known:
+        - Digit key is pressed.
+        - "Add", "substract", "multiply" or "divide" key is pressed
+        - "Comma" key is pressed.
+        - "Percent" key is pressed.
+        - "Change sign" key is pressed.
+        - "Equal" key is pressed.
+- Implement the 'close' feature.

 ## Keys
 **AC** stands for **All Clear**: clears the calculator and resets any functions.